erizov/Professor/semester_6/lecture_35_deployment_patterns/multi_armed_bandit/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Multi Armed Bandit is the best solution for all problems" ✓ **CORRECT**: Multi Armed Bandit has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Multi Armed Bandit is the best solution for all problems" ✓ **CORRECT**: Multi Armed Bandit has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Multi Armed Bandit is too complex to understand" ✓ **CORRECT**: Multi Armed Bandit can be understood by breaking it down into smaller steps